 “The playing that takes place on LifeTimes — the wondrous combination of swing, melodic majesty, masterful arrangements and a truckload of truly inspirational solos—just adds a vibrancy and color to songs I thought I knew and loved on a deep level.
 It turns out that there was still plenty of depth I could have discovered.
 I just needed someone to point the way and that is exactly what these four gentleman have done through LifeTimes.” —Seattle Times.

-These versatile musicians also collaborate with orchestras, and in 2006 ignited the Salt Lake City Jazz Festival by playing with the Utah Symphony conducted by Keith Lockhart.
-With Chris Brubeck's compositions as a vehicle, the BBQ has joined with chamber groups to collaborate with musicians from the St. Paul Chamber Orchestra, the Philadelphia Orchestra and the Russian National Symphony Orchestra.
+These versatile musicians also collaborate with orchestras all across the US as well as internationally, including performing with the Singapore Chinese Orchestra and the Russian National Orchestra.
+With Chris Brubeck’s compositions as a vehicle, the BBQ has joined with chamber groups to collaborate with musicians from the St. Paul Chamber Orchestra, the Philadelphia Orchestra, and the Russian National Symphony Orchestra.

-The Brubeck Brothers Quartet's debut Koch recording, Intuition, impressed the national jazz media and spent several weeks in the top ten radio charts while earning enthusiastic reviews from JazzTimes, Downbeat, the Boston Globe and many other respected publications.
-"Intuition was measure for measure one of the hardest swinging sets of the year," wrote the Philadelphia Inquirer.
-Although the quartet's style is rooted in "straight-ahead" jazz, their concerts reveal an inherent ability to explore and play odd time signatures while naturally integrating the influences of funk, blues and world music.
-The group's creativity, technique and improvisation can be heard in their uncompromising music, which reflects their dedication to melody, rhythm, culture and the spontaneous spirit of jazz.
+Although the Quartet’s style is rooted in “straight-ahead” jazz, their concerts reveal an inherent ability to explore and play odd time signatures while naturally integrating the influences of funk, blues, and world music.
+The group’s creativity, technique and improvisation can be heard in their uncompromising music, which reflects their dedication to melody, rhythm, culture, and the spontaneous spirit of jazz.